data-engineering-helpers/dpp-images/README.md

 Thanks to
 [Docker multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/),
-one can easily have in the same Docker specification files two images, one for every day data engineering work, and the other one to deploy the corresponding applications onto production environments.
+one can easily have in a same Docker specification file two images, one for every day data engineering work, and the other one to deploy the corresponding applications onto production environments.

-The Docker images of this repository just add various utilities to make it work out of the box with cloud vendors (_e.g._, Azure and AWS command-line utilities) and cloud-native tools (_e.g._, Pachyderm), on top of the native images maintained by the
+The Docker images of this repository just add various utilities to make it work out of the box with cloud vendors (_e.g._, Azure and AWS command-line utilities) and cloud-native tools (_e.g._, S3-Mountpoint), on top of the native images maintained by the
 [AWS-supported Corretto](https://docs.aws.amazon.com/corretto/latest/corretto-8-ug/what-is-corretto-8.html).
 They also add specific Python versions.

 In the OCI image, Python packages are installed by the `pip` utility.
-For testing purposes, outside of the container, Python virtual environments may be installed thanks to Pyenv and `pipenv`, as detailed in the [dedicated procedure](http://github.com/machine-learning-helpers/induction-python/tree/master/installation/virtual-env) on the
+For testing purposes, outside of the container, Python virtual environments may be installed thanks to PyEnv and `pipenv`, as detailed in the [dedicated procedure](http://github.com/machine-learning-helpers/induction-python/tree/master/installation/virtual-env) on the
 [Python induction notebook sub-project](http://github.com/machine-learning-helpers/induction-python).